-NATIONAL OUTCOME 8.5 of in a solution of (a) and (b) and (c) an
+NATIONAL OUTCOME

 ACHIEVEMENTS Three (3) parents benefitted from individual interviews conducted to rate behaviours of students in home settings.
 Fourteen (14) parents benefitted from consultations held to assist and expose parents of referred students to strategies that can be used at home to support learning and behaviour change.
-Group Guidance Programmes successfully completed which benefitted approximately 53, 011 students (30, 691 in Primary schools) Forms 5 and 6 students benefitted from a series of Group Guidance sessions including: - Debriefing the Covid-19 experience, - Self Care / Stress Management, - Sudy Habits and Building study skills, - Managing test anxiety, and - Exploring Post-Secondary Options Four hundred and twenty five (425) students benefitted from individual and group counselling.
+Group Guidance Programmes successfully completed which benefitted approximately 53, 011 students (30, 691 in Primary schools and 22, 330 in Secondary Schools) Forms 5 and 6 students benefitted from a series of Group Guidance sessions including: Debriefing the Covid-19 experience, Self Care / Stress Management, Study Habits and Building study skills, Managing test anxiety, and Evolump Post-Secondary Options Four hundred and twenty five (425) students benefitted from individual and group counselling.
 ADHD training was completed and 40 officers were trained in ADHD screening.
-One hundred and fifty (150) general (ECCE and primary level staff) and Special Education officers received training in Bridging the Gap Literacy conducted by Dr. Theresa Abodeeb-Gentle in Feb 2020.
-Therapeutic support through the School Social Work (SSW) Hotline benefitted four (4) students from Victoria and 1 student from St. Patrick educational districts).
-I, 007 students benefitted from accessing grants and food cards, care and protection, being referred to external agencies, support for children with special needs, and the importance of parental involvement during Covid-19.
+One hundred and fifty (150) general (ECCE and primary level staff) and Special Education officers received training in Bridging the Gap Literacy conducted by Dr. Theresa Abodeeb-Genilie in Feb 2020.
+Therapeutic support through the School Social Work (SSW) Hotline benefitted four (4) students from Victoria and 1 student from St. Parrick educational districts).
+1, 007 students benefitted from accessing grants and 6 od cads, care and protection, being referred to external agencies, support for children with special needs, and the importance of parental involvement during Covid-19.
 From this amount, 517 were primary level students and 490 were secondary level students.

 BENEFICIARY CATEGORY

 INITIATIVE

-MINISLES OF EDUCATION
+WINISLES OF EDUCATION

 NATIONAL OUTCOME A well-developed, well-educated, qualified cadre of citizens.
 ACHIEVEMENTS For fiscal 2020 the following was achieved: October 2019 - June 2020: Two thousand, three hundred and one (2,301) trainees were enrolled in the Youth Training programme.
 1,322 persons enrolled in the South and Tobago Regions in 7 skill areas and at the Institute of Culinary Arts in 2 skill areas.
 Hairdressing - All nine (9) Hairdressing students received full CVQ awards from the NTA.
 Five (5) trainees from the Business Plan Project a collaboration between YTEPP and COPOS Credit Union geared to provide trainees with knowledge and presentations skills to promote their businesses.
 YTEPP Limited collaborated with COL and the National Centre for Persons with Disabilities (NCPD) for the development and delivery of a Blended Food Preparation course for persons with Disabilities.
 Additionally, this Cycle, all trainees will be pursuing Life Skills and Career Enhancement using a flexible and blended learning format.
 Infrastructural works continued at the Institute of Culinary Arts (ICA) and classes commenced in March 2020, but were suspended with the closure of education institutions as a result of the COVID-19 pandemic.
 BENEFICIARY CATEGORY Young persons between the ages of 15 and 35 years particularly "at risk" youth INITIATIVE YOUTH TRAINING AND EMPLOYMENT PARTNERSHIP PROGRAMME (YTEPP) ❖ Youth Training Programme This programme aims to provide technical and vocational skills training to prepare graduates for employment opportunities and articulation to higher levels of training.
 The Programme targets a broad category of at risk, unskilled and unemployed youth, as well as under-served communities, by offering a suite of courses that are relevant, demand-driven and incorporate Life Skills and Entrepreneurial Training interventions.
-The benefits of this programme includes: ■ Increase in the number of young and at risk youth that are skilled and certified in occupational areas that are in demand. ■ Sector support by the establishment of a competent workforce leading to the satisfaction of the demand for skilled labour; and ■ Increase in the number young entrepreneurs.
+The benefits of this programme includes: • Increase in the number of young and at risk youth that are in demand; • Sector support by the establishment of a competent workforce leading to the satisfaction of the demand for skilled labour; and • Increase in the number young entrepreneurs.
 Participation in this programme would lead to improvement in occupational competence, work habits and attitudes of young persons to enhance their employability.
 WINISTRY OF EDUCATION